 Here’s what I purchased, divided up by what was a no brainer and what took some hunting:

 Easy things to buy with no added sugar:

-Peaches, blueberries, sweet potatoes, zucchini. bananas, clementines, arugula, onion, avocado, cucumber, tomatoes, hummus, Tzaziki, almonds, almond milk, black beans, chickpeas, canellini beans.
+Peaches, blueberries, sweet potatoes, zucchini. bananas, clementines, arugula, onion, avocado, cucumber, tomatoes, hummus, Tzatziki, almonds, almond milk, black beans, chickpeas, cannellini beans.